Mediatek-Cloud/MCS/6_mobile_application/README.md

 To install the app, you must have android v4.0 or above version, and open the above download link in your mobile browser

+**Please note: Android 5.x is currently not supported, we will have a refresh shortly. **

 Once installed at first launch you will see the screen below:

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/Mobile/01.png)